popsUlfr/steamos-btrfs/README.md

 # SteamOS 3.0 Btrfs converter

 This injector will install the necessary payload to keep a btrfs formatted /home even through system updates.
+You may also choose to only install the support for formatting and mounting of multiple filesystems for the SD cards.
 It will allow to mount btrfs, f2fs and ext4 formatted sd cards and will also force new sd cards to be formatted as btrfs by default or a user configured filesystem.

 Btrfs with its transparent compression and deduplication capabilities can achieve impressive storage gains but also improve loading times because of less data being read.

 **WARNING!!!!
-It will install a service that will attempt on the next boot to convert the ext4 /home partition into btrfs and depending on the already used storage this operation may fail or take a long time!**
+If you decide to so, it will install a service that will attempt on the next boot to convert the ext4 /home partition into btrfs and depending on the already used storage this operation may fail or take a long time!
+(Haven't heard of cases of failed conversions so far though)**

 - https://wiki.archlinux.org/title/Btrfs
 - https://wiki.archlinux.org/title/F2FS

 ## Features

-- Btrfs /home conversion from ext4
+- Btrfs /home conversion from ext4 (optional)
 - Btrfs, f2fs, ext4 formatted SD card support
 - Btrfs, f2fs, ext4 formating of SD card
 - **Survives updates and branch changes!**